antennaforge/10m-3el-phased-array-yagi/Truss.md

 | Forward-fed | 148            |
 | Director    | 146            |

-2. Attach the tensioner to the ends of each cord.
+2. Attach the tensioner to the ends of each cord using a square knot.

 <img src='images/truss/paracord-tensioner.jpeg' width='30%'>